Janet Mills: Environmental issues

 Mills has enacted regulations to curb the use of materials that harm the environment.
 One such policy, prohibiting the use of plastic bags by Maine retailers, went into effect on April 22, 2020.
 She also signed into law a ban on the use of styrofoam containers by various industries within the state.
 This regulation became effective on January 1, 2021.

 In 2019, the Central Maine Power Company was granted all necessary permissions to begin work on a corridor running from Beattie Township to a power grid in Lewiston, Maine.
 Despite Mills's initial skepticism of the proposal and pushback from critics, changes to the budget caused Mills to sign the agreement.

 Mills has also enacted regulatory standards for the quality of water on Indigenous reservations used for sustenance fishing.

 During her remarks at the UN General Assembly, Mills pledged that Maine would have a carbon-neutral economy by 2045.

+In 2023, Mills was elected co-chair of the bipartisan Climate Alliance.

+Filibuster

+Mills supports retaining the U.S Senate filibuster, the 60-vote threshold for most legislation.

+Gun control

+As a state legislator, Mills received A or A+ grades from the National Rifle Association.
+When she ran for governor in 2018, her grade from the same organization was "F".

+The Firearms Policy Coalition criticized Mills for a series of posts in which she and the organization interacted.
+Mills reported the FPC for a tweet in which the FPC posted, "Hey @GovJanetMills, Three words: Fuck you.
+No." in response to news that "Mills is leaving the door open for a possible assault weapons ban following the Lewiston shooting."

+Mills opposes red flag laws, instead supporting "yellow flag laws" for gun safety.
+In 2025, after activists gathered enough signatures to trigger a referendum on implementing a red flag law, Mills endorsed a No vote.